Anthony Joshua could regain world title without Daniel Dubois revenge or facing Fury vs Usyk winner

 Joshua, a former two-time heavyweight champion, failed to take the IBF title from Dubois in September, losing to his fellow Briton by knockout at Wembley Stadium.

-“AJ”, 35, has been linked to a rematch with Dubois, 27, but the latter seems set for a title defence against Joseph Parker in February.
+Joshua, 35, had been linked to a rematch with Dubois, 27, but the latter is now set for a title defence against Joseph Parker in February.
 Meanwhile, Fury and Usyk will clash for the unified belts on 21 December – seven months after Usyk outpointed the “Gypsy King”.

 Usyk became undisputed champion with his win in May, but he soon vacated the IBF belt, meaning interim champion Dubois was elevated.